ragb/nvda-ragb-plugins/snapshotversionchecker/README.txt

 == How to Use? ==

-Copy the snapshotsVersionChecker folder to the globalPlugins folder of your NVDA installation.
+Copy the snapshotVersionChecker folder to the globalPlugins folder of your NVDA installation.
 If you are running a installer version of NVDA please copy the folder to your user plugins directory at %APPDATA%\nvda\globalPlugins.

 == Important note ==

 This plugin *only* works with NVDA snapshot versions.
-It is intended for that purpose exclusively, for now.
+It is intended for that purpose exclusively.
+This is a convenience, not a feature that one would not live without.

 == Translations ==